spencermountain/compromise/README2.md

 ```

 <div align="center">
-  compromise is not <a href="https://github.com/spencermountain/compromise/wiki/Justification">the cleverest</a>,
+  compromise is not <a href="https://github.com/spencermountain/compromise/wiki/Justification">the cleverest</a>.
   <br/>
-  but it is <a href="https://github.com/spencermountain/compromise/wiki/Speed">small, quick, and good-enough</a> for a bunch of uses.
+  but it is <a href="https://github.com/spencermountain/compromise/wiki/Speed">small, quick, and good-enough</a> for a bunch of stuff.
 </div>

 ----